bloomspx/Chatterbox/README.md

 # Getting Started
 ### 1. Download HuggingFace models locally, and save it in backend/models

-Download the `pytorch_model.bin` for each model and move to backend/models
+Download the `pytorch_model.bin` for each model and move each file to `backend/models`

 backend/models/roberta-SA <br/>
 https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment/tree/main